 Peridot is most often paired in multicolor jewelry — you can pair it with other bright gemstones and metallic for a bolder look or keep it classic by pairing it with neutrals, pastels, and deep shaded stones.
 If you desire a more earthy style, then you should pair these gemstones with browns and taupes.

-For a timeless, everyday look, Peridot is beautiful by itself in any gold setting such as a simple Peridot pendant or Peridot stud earrings.
+For a timeless, everyday look, Peridot is beautiful by itself in a simple Peridot solitaire ring or Peridot stud earrings.